lesha9772/git_pong_demo_99/README1.md

 ## Learning Git Pong
 I need to master this so I can be a good team member.
+Ping ponging more stuff in here

 # wooooooooos